vktofly/vktofly.github.io/content/aboutme.md

 Their ideas converge in mine: To grow infinitely, one must learn infinitely — and to learn infinitely, one must be free.

+> **Explore more:** [Influential People](/people/) — A deeper look at the thinkers, philosophers, and builders who have shaped my approach to knowledge, creation, and infinite growth.

+> **Read more:** [What is a Hero? — On Universal Constructors and the Responsibility of Creation](/blog/what-is-a-hero/) — An exploration of heroism as universal construction, knowledge creation, and the responsibility of advancing civilization.

 ## Freedom from the Known

 For me, innovation is impossible without inner freedom.
 You cannot create the future while being unconsciously shaped by the past.